-Depending on the indication, the goal of the fitting can be a different effect of the leg orthosis.
-In the case of partial or even complete paralysis of the leg muscles, for example, we want to achieve a supporting or stabilising effect.
-This means that the orthosis stimulates the patient’s own impulses and thus activates the affected leg in the best possible way.
-This makes it possible to achieve a physiological gait pattern, which would not be possible without a leg orthosis.
+Depending on the indication, a different effect of the leg orthosis is the goal of the fitting.
+In the case of partial or even complete paralysis of the leg muscles, for example, we want to achieve a supporting or stabilizing effect.
+This means that own impulses are stimulated by the orthosis fitting, and the affected leg is thus activated in the best possible way.
+As a result, a physiological gait pattern can be achieved, which would not be possible without a leg orthosis.

-Furthermore, corrective thigh orthoses are often used, especially in paediatrics and adolescent medicine.
-A leg orthosis can be used to correct malpositions of the leg caused by disease.
+Furthermore, corrective thigh orthoses are frequently used, especially in pediatric and adolescent medicine.
+Malpositions of the leg caused by disease can be corrected by a leg orthosis.
 In addition, a suitable leg orthosis prevents secondary complaints such as back or shoulder pain.
-The reason for such complaints is often a relieving posture or an uneven gait pattern, which can be remedied by a leg orthosis.
+The reason for such complaints is often a relieving posture or an uneven gait pattern, which is corrected by a leg orthosis.

-The design and the choice of the knee and ankle joint systems used are decisive for the implementation of the fitting goal.
+The design and the choice of the knee and ankle joint systems used are decisive for the implementation of the fitting objective.